webmasterdevlin/devlinduldulao.pro/src/content/blog/doing-internalization-in-angular.md

 This command will install the necessary packages required for internalization.

-## STEP 2: MARK CONTENT FOR TRANSLATIONS
+## Step 2: Mark Content for translations

 Next, you will need to mark the content in your application that needs to be translated.
 Angular provides a special i18n attribute for this purpose.
 Here is an example of marking a simple greeting message for translation: